Hello ACSM learners, and welcome to the PT Pioneer FAQ page.

 - Recertification: $45

-Recertification fee: ACSM personal trainer certification needs to be renewed every 3 years.
-Thus, you will need to complete the required Continuing Education Credits and an additional fee for the re-certification.
+Recertification fee: ACSM personal trainer certification must be renewed every 3 years.
+Thus, you must complete the required Continuing Education Credits and an additional fee for the re-certification.

 If you’re an ACSM member and you want to take the ACSM Personal Trainer Certification exam, it will cost you $279, while if you’re a non-member, it will cost $349.
 To retake the test will cost you $175.